tashanemclean/calendara-rest-api/README.md

 $ go run main.go
 ```

+### Running in docker

+The port need to be explicitly set in `main.go` when testing in docker
+environment

 ### Usage example

 The ClassifyText api can be tested via http POST to /v1/classifytext with text